-3. Your client will need to click on the Connect Supplier button in the email and log-in to Receipt Bank to see your request.
+3. Your client will need to click on the Connect Supplier button in the email and log-in to Dext Prepare to see your request.

 4. Your client will now click Connect to start the connection process:

-- A popup will ask them to keep the tab of their browser open while Receipt Bank completes the connection.
+- A popup will ask them to keep the tab of their browser open while Dext Prepare completes the connection.